stegmaja/TSE/TSE2.0-main/README.md

 bash compile-windows.sh
 ```

-builds a Python extension modules that make it possible to use (MO)BSE in Python.
+builds a Python extension module that makes it possible to use (MO)BSE in Python.

 Running